Understanding and Exploring Models¶

 Tensor Types¶

-Parameters can have different tensor types based on their intended use:
+Parameters can have different tensor types based on their intended use.
+Observable parameters are automatically created as 1D vectors.
+For other parameters, you can control the tensor type programmatically:

 Custom Functions¶